Fedora 37 will be releasing next month. Fedora 37 beta is already released and it features the awesome new GNOME 43.

 The first step is to upgrade all the installed packages to the latest available version.
 Normally, it should not take long if you update your Fedora system regularly.

 sudo dnf upgrade --refresh

-Then, install the system upgrade plugin for DNF.
+Then, install the system upgrade plugin for DNF if not already installed.
 This will be quick.

 sudo dnf install dnf-plugin-system-upgrade

 At this step, you should provide the number of version you are upgrading.
 In this case, you are looking to upgrade to Fedora 37, so instruct your system to download the release of Fedora 37 with